FactoryOptic/documentation/content/en/docs3/getting started/display.md

 - Shows the current timecode in standard format
   - Drop frame timecode will display a `;` between the seconds and frames numbers
 - When battery is less than 20%, the battery percentage indicator will show up
-- After 30 seconds in any other mode, QuickTC will automatically return to this mode

 ### Timecode Freeze